 The first CBS All Access exclusive series, The Good Fight is a spin-off of the acclaimed CBS network series The Good Wife.
 It stars Christine Baranski, who once again plays lawyer Diane Lockhart.
-She believes she’s about to retire, but finds out her financial portfolio is nearly gone due to a Ponzi-style scam.
+She believes she’s about to retire but finds out her financial portfolio is nearly gone due to a Ponzi-style scam.
 She is forced to go back to work at an African American–owned firm in Chicago.
-The series currently has three seasons to stream and a fourth season is in the works.
+The series currently has four seasons to stream.

 2. Star Trek: Discovery

 This show, while getting mostly high marks from TV critics, has its detractors from some long-time Star Trek fans, who feel the show doesn’t fit in with Roddenberry’s themes for the original series and its follow-ups.
 However, the show does have a lot of great performances and excellent visual effects.
-You can stream the first two seasons on CBS All Access now, with the third season in production that should launch sometime in 2020.
+You can stream the first three seasons on CBS All Access now, and a fourth season is now in production.

 4. The Twilight Zone

-Rod Serling’s classic sci-fi anthology series has been revived a number of times for both TV and film, but this latest version gets extra points for snapping up Jordon Peele.
+Rod Serling’s classic sci-fi anthology series has been revived a number of times for both TV and film, but this latest version gets extra points for snapping up Jordan Peele.
 The writer-director of the acclaimed horror movies Get Out and Us serves as both its executive producer its host.
 The 10-episode first season, like the classic series, serves up parables of current events in a sci-fi, fantasy or horror setting.
 There’s even a (kind-of) remake of the acclaimed original episode Nightmare at 20,000 Feet, with the remake’s title, Nightmare at 30,000 Feet, taking us even higher.
-In a nice feature, you can also watch the 10 episode first season in black and white, in a nice tip of the hat to the original series.
-The Twilight Zone will be getting a second season sometime in the future.
+In a nice feature, you can also watch the 10-episode first season in black and white, in a nice tip of the hat to the original series.
+The second season of The Twilight Zone is also available to stream now.

 5. Strange Angel